 I’m a big fan of Sainsbury’s ‘Taste the difference’ range of dried pasta and I’ve tried most of the range now.
 The Italians use specific pasta shapes to work with particular types of sauces and the Mafalda Corta I used for this recipe with its frilled edges is perfect for my fresh parsley pesto and roasted pepper sauce.
 In the summer, I’ve got lots of basil in the garden to make traditional pesto, but in winter I substitute fresh English parsley.
-It not only tastes wonderful and fresh, it’s also rich in vitamins K and C, so important for winter health to help ward off those misery-making colds, and the roasted peppers bring a little bit of summer flavour and vibrancy to the dish on a cold winter day.
+It not only tastes wonderful and fresh, it’s also rich in vitamins K and C, so important for winter health to help ward off those misery-making colds.
+The roasted peppers also bring a little bit of summer colour and vibrancy to the dish on a cold winter day.
 Did I mention it’s really, really easy to make as well as being delicious?
 It is!

 Serves 2, takes about 40 minutes